 - Unit 23: Construction in Civil Engineering – 60 GLH – internally assessed

-In addition to the seven mandatory units above, there will be three more optional units that will be confirmed by the College during the course, and all optional units are internally assessed.
+- In addition to the 7 mandatory units above, there will be 3 more optional units that will be confirmed by the college during the course, and all optional units are internally assessed.

 How will you learn?

-This course is delivered on-site in the Hudson Building on the Roundhouse campus.
-It is part-time which means you will attend College one day a week.
-The course has 720 guided learning hours (360 per year).
-Guided learning hours mean activities that directly or immediately involve tutors and assessors in teaching, supervising and invigilating students, for example lectures, tutorials, online instruction and supervised study.
+This course is delivered on-site in Hudson Building in the Roundhouse campus.
+This course is part-time which means you will attend college one day a week.
+The course has 720 guided learning hours.
+Guided learning hours mean activities that directly or immediately involve tutors and assessors in teaching, supervising and invigilating students, for example lectures, tutorials, online instruction, and supervised study.